 The European Communities (Companies) (Amendment) Regulations 2007 provides that Irish registered limited liability companies must display certain basic information on their websites and certain electronic communications.

 The Consumer Protection Act 2007 prohibits misleading commercial practices (section 42, Consumer Protection Act 2007).
 In particular, it protects consumers from misleading advertising and ensures that trade is fair.
 EU law also prohibits misleading advertising (SI 134/1988 (European Communities (Misleading Advertising) Regulations 1988).
 Misleading advertising is that which deceives or is likely to deceive a party that sees it.
 The Consumer Protection Act 2007 also set up the National Consumer Agency (the Agency) (section 7, Consumer Protection Act 2007).
 The responsibilities of the Agency include the promotion and protection of the interests and welfare of consumers.
 The Agency, as part of its role, prosecutes for breaches of consumer law, such as misleading advertising.
-For example, after investigation by the Agency, according to the 2009 Annual Report, two website operators using bait advertising or sensationalist advertising agreed to amend their advertisements.

 The Advertising Standards Authority of Ireland (the ASAI) is an independent, self-regulatory group set up and funded by the advertising industry.
 They are committed to promote high standards in advertising, in the public interest, and they investigate complaints made by individuals.
-The ASAI have produced a Code that members must abide by.
+The ASAI have produced an updated Code that members must abide by.
 The ASAI Code covers advertising in the format of advertisements in the following: